Psychologists Singapore

 If you experience situational problems (eg health anxiety, conflicts in your workplace or relationships) or personal issues (like lacking balance in eating, sleeping, or moving) – you can seek help from a psychologist.

-Psychologists in Singapore also help with long-term conditions such as depression, anxiety, bipolar disorder, attention deficit hyperactivity disorder (ADHD), and trauma.
+Psychologists in Singapore also help with long-term conditions.
+Examples include depression, generalised anxiety, bipolar disorder, attention deficit hyperactivity disorder (ADHD), and trauma.

 Our psychologists use evidence-based approaches like person-centred therapy and choice theory and reality therapy (CTRT) to help you: